Seller Frequently Asked Questions

 In order for buyers to use your credits against their 2020 taxes, you will need to sell your credits by April 15, 2021.
 Regardless of when you sell your credits, you will still receive the full 85%, so there’s no reason to wait!
 Please see our Registration Form for a list of the documents we’ll review on your behalf.

 Are there requirements for the conservation easement donation to qualify?

 To qualify, a conservation easement donation must meet certain federal and Colorado requirements.
-The conservation easement must be donated to a qualifying 501(c)(3) non-profit entity or governmental unit that has also been certified by the Colorado Division of Real Estate.
+The conservation easement must be donated to a qualifying 501(c)(3) non-profit entity or governmental unit that has also been certified by the Colorado Division of Conservation.
 The conservation easement must be perpetual and meet other standards.
 A qualified appraisal detailing the reduction in value due to the conservation easement is also required.

 How do I register?